WebAssembly/wasi-keyvalue/README.md

 ### Portability Criteria

-`wasi:keyvalue` must have at least two complete independent implementations demonstrating embeddability in a production key-value store context.
-The implementations must be able to run on at least two different operating systems.
+`wasi:keyvalue` must have at least two implementations in terms of relevant mainstream key-value stores in each of the following categories:

+1. Open-source key-value stores like Redis, Memcached, Etcd etc.
+2. Proprietary key-value stores like AWS DynamoDB, Azure CosmosDB, Google Cloud Firestore etc.

+The implementations must be able to run on Linux, MacOS, and Windows.

 A testsuite that passes on the platforms and implementations mentioned above.